Virginia LLC Tax: Everything You Need to Know

 Partnerships will need to handle withholding and pay employer taxes.
 The partners in the business aren't considered employees.
 A partnership can be formed in a few ways, including a limited liability partnership and a general partnership.
 Each partnership will remain a pass-through entity.
 Again, an accountant is helpful when deciding what type of partnership is for the company.

 If you need help with Virginia LLC tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.